The agent you shipped is not the agent running today.

 Built to resist the attacks we'd use ourselves.

-Every reputation system gets gamed.
-Kredo was designed by security engineers — we built the defenses before anyone asked for them.
+Behavioral monitoring is a security surface.
+Kredo was designed by security engineers — the defenses shipped before anyone asked for them.

 Spoofing resistance